 Transfers of Assets that Medicaid Does Not Penalize

-While most transfers are penalized with a period of Medicaid ineligibility (explained here), certain others are exempt from this sanction.
-Even after entering a nursing home, you may transfer any asset to the following individuals without having to wait out a period of Medicaid ineligibility:
+Since the federal and state governments don’t want you to give away all your assets today and then ask for Medicaid coverage of your nursing home care the next day, most transfers are penalized with a period of Medicaid ineligibility (full explanation here: The Complicated Medicaid Transfer Rules).
+However, there are certain recipients of gifts who are exempt from this sanction.
+Even after entering a nursing home, you may transfer any assets to the following individuals without having to wait out a period of Medicaid ineligibility:

-- Into trust for the sole benefit of anyone under age 65 and permanently disabled.
+- Into trust for the sole benefit of anyone under age 65 and permanently disabled or

-In addition, you may transfer your home to those listed above, as well as to the following individuals:
+In addition, you may transfer your home to the following individuals (as well as to those listed above):

 - Your child who is under age 21 (rather unusual for nursing home residents);

-- Your child who has lived in your home for at least two years prior to your moving to a nursing home and who provided you with care that allowed you to stay at home during that time (often referred to as the “caretaker” child);
+- Your child who has lived in your home for at least two years prior to your moving to a nursing home and who provided you with care that allowed you to stay at home during that time (often referred to as the “caretaker child”); or

 - A sibling who already has an equity interest in the house and who lived there for at least a year before you moved to a nursing home.